Centre for Housing Policy at the University of York

 - Proposing policy options which could contribute to more effective operation

 This review will provide a comprehensive, credible and neutral overview of the state of the private rented sector in England and is expected to have impact on many organisations concerned with housing.

 The Centre for Housing Policy at the University of York is carrying out the work, undertaken by Julie Rugg and David Rhodes, who were the authors of The Private Rented Sector: Its Contribution and Potential (informally known as the Rugg Review), published in 2008.

-The completed work is expected to be published in summer 2018.
+The completed work will be published in September 2018.

 In addition to the review, a separate piece of research to be carried out by the same academic team.
 This will assess the extent that the private rented sector meets the housing needs of vulnerable tenants.
 This will be published alongside the main review.Back to current funding